lzim/mtl/blue/session09/s09_facilitator/mtl_session09_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_findings.png" height = "50" width = "50" style = "display: inline-block"/>](#.) **Our Findings.** *Describe your team's findings, insights and conclusions from this experiment.*

-### 10. Compare Runs to see the difference the between base case and the current experimental run
+### 10. Compare Runs to see the difference the between base case and the current experimental run.

 - Prioritize review of _the expected relative differences as compared to the Base Case and Experiment 1._ in relation to the team's highest priority need.
 Expand the “Outputs” section to see the full Results Dashboard.
 Charts for six key variables will be shown.
 If other variables are needed, use the drop-down menu under any chart.
 - Record your Findings. _As you review the model diagram_, type the findings and explanation into the “Our Findings” text box.
 Review how the systems story in Our Hypothesis explains or differs from the results of the simulated team decisions.
 Be specific about _how the relative quantitative impact of Experiment 2, as compared to Experiment 1 and the base case, is explained by the causal systems story._